-Since employer and employee in all four countries share contribution rates, it is worth looking at the different contributions employees must pay in each country.
-As displayed in figure 4.3, employees in the Netherlands contribute the most, up to about \in 65,000 (2003).
+Since contribution rates are shared by employer and employee in all four countries, it is worth looking at the different contributions employees must pay in each country.
+As displayed in figure 3.3, employees in the Netherlands contribute the most, up to about € 65,000 (2003).
 French contributions are more progressive, at least for higher amounts.
-It is also evident that Japanese employees pay the lowest contributions for lower incomes, while German employees pay the lowest contributions for incomes higher than about \in 80,000.
-It should also be kept in mind that economists often emphasise that the employer's contribution is in most cases subtracted from the wages of employees anyway and could therefore be regarded as an employee's contribution.
-It might thus be more accurate to examine total contributions rather than the employee's share.
+It is also evident that Japanese employees pay the lowest contributions for lower incomes, while German employees pay the lowest contributions for incomes higher than about € 88,000.
+It should also be kept in mind that economists often em-